soranoo/next-css-obfuscator/README.md

 ## 🐛 Known Issues

 - [ ] Partial Obfuscation
-  - Not work with complex component. (eg. A component with children components)
+  - Not work with complex components. (eg. A component with shared component(s))
     - Reason: The obfuscation marker can't locate the correct code block to obfuscate.
   - Potential Solution: track the function/variable call stack to locate the correct code block to obfuscate.